OPTICAL PRINTER

 OPTICAL PRINTER OPERATIONS:

 The printer has gates for super 16mm and standard 16mm.
-Also it has 35mm gates.
+Also it has 35mm gates, full gate and masked for VA sound tracks.
 This means it can be set up for 16mm > 16mm copying, duplicating, positive from negative, 35mm > 16mm reduction copying, duping or printing to positive, 16mm to 35mm copying, duping, internegatives and positive blowups and 35mm > 35mm all of the above.
-Remember the internegative and interpositive Kodak stocks for conservation work (2234 and 2366) are only available on 35mm.
+Remember the internegative and interpositive Kodak stocks for conservation work (2234 and 2366) are only available on 35mm (?)

-Some success has been achieved using coloured gels to correct colour negative to colour positive on 16mm.
+Success has been achieved using coloured gels.
+Kodak CC filters, to correct colour negative to colour positive on 16mm!

 I have 400ft and 1000ft magazine for 16 and 35.